XQuery Cheatsheet

 Sorting in XQuery 3.1 is a bit tricky

-Sorted List of Unique Values (with a natural order)
+Sorted List of Unique Values (in natural order)

-Sorted list of Variable names used in a file (with a natural order)
+Sorted list of Variable names used in a file with a natural (case-insensitive) sort order

 declare default collation "http://www.w3.org/2005/xpath-functions/collation/html-ascii-case-insensitive";